ecrc/hcorepp/README.md

 The HCORE++ Library
 ===========================================================
 HCORE++ is convenient, performance-oriented C++ software API for tile low-rank matrix algebra.
-HCORE implements BLAS functionality in the form of tile routines; update one or a small number of individual tiles, generally sequentially on a single compute unit.
+HCORE++ implements BLAS functionality in the form of tile routines; update one or a small number of individual tiles, generally sequentially on a single compute unit.
 Notably, an m-by-n matrix is a collection of individual mb-by-nb tiles.
-HCORE tiles are first C++ class objects, which are entities that can be individually allocated, destroyed, and passed to low-level tile routines, e.g., GEMM.
-HCORE tile routines rely on the tile low-rank compression, which replaces the dense operations with the equivalent low rank operations, to reduce the memory footprint and/or the time-to-solution.
+HCORE++ tiles are first C++ class objects, which are entities that can be individually allocated, destroyed, and passed to low-level tile routines, e.g., GEMM.
+HCORE++ tile routines rely on the tile low-rank compression, which replaces the dense operations with the equivalent low rank operations, to reduce the memory footprint and/or the time-to-solution.

 Features of HCORE++ 1.0.0